-On the one hand the Hamon Law created an ordinary procedure (articles L623-4 to L623-13 of the French Consumer Code) which is close to the opt-in procedure.
+The Hamon Law created an ordinary procedure (articles L623-4 to L623-13 of the French Consumer Code) that is close to the opt-in procedure.
 This procedure requires an active approach on the part of the consumer, who has to take the initiative to join a consumer group identified by the judge as the group against which the professional is liable.